Yikes! Tiny kitchen alert!

-Instead, buy a paper towel holder which hangs under your upper cabinets.
-You can also buy a hand towel holder which fits on your kitchen cabinet door.
+Instead, buy a paper towel holder that hangs under your upper cabinets.
+You can also buy a hand towel holder that fits on your kitchen cabinet door.
 This keeps functional items close-by without adding clutter.

 13. Tuck Away Your Trash

 The trashcan can be a substantial obstacle in a small kitchen.
 You’re limited on cabinet space and wall space, but you still must have a trashcan.

 When creating your additional counter space, consider adding an extension onto it as a place to set your trash can.